+Social Inclusion

+Social Inclusion Policy Score: 8
-Social Inclusion Policy Score: 8 Income inequality is between 0.28 and 0.29 on the Gini index and has not changed since 2007.
-Wealth inequality, however, has plummeted since 2008, largely because of a decrease in the value of housing stock ($\[\in \] 256,000 \]$ in 2008, $\[\in \] 233,000 \]$ in 2011, and falling), while mortgage debts rose ($\[\in \] 143,000 \]$ in 2008,

-€160,000 in 2011).
-Wealthier and more highly educated people live a more healthy life and live longer (on average seven years).
-The number of households with a consistently very low income has been decreasing since 1996 (approximately 2.5%, in 2011), and the number of households with an income lower than the low-income threshold was 7.7%.
-Single-parent families and ethnic-minority families are especially represented in this poverty-exposed income bracket.
-One in every nine children was at risk for poverty.
-Elderly people, on the other hand, are hardly exposed to poverty, with the exception of older single women.
-Since 2011, however, the risk for poverty has risen again (1 million people in 2010, 70,000 more in 2011).
-Compared to the EU-27, where risk of poverty and social exclusion decreased from 26% to 23%, the Netherlands has a percentage of approximately 15% (comparable to Sweden only).
-It should be realized that the poverty threshold in the Netherlands is far higher than in most other EU countries (Luxemburg excepted).
+Income inequality is between 0.28 and 0.29 on the Gini index and has not changed since 2007.
+Wealth inequality, however, has plummeted since 2008, largely because of a decrease in the value of housing stock.
+Of 4.3 million home-owning households, 1.4 million had fiscal mortgage debts higher than the market value of their house.
+Health inequality in the Netherlands is high: wealthier and more highly educated people live a healthier life and live longer (on average seven years).
+Gender inequality in incomes is high: on avarage, personal incomes among men are 40% higher than personal incomes among women.
+Since 2011 the risk for poverty has risen again with a sharp increase in 2012.
+The number of households with a consistently (< 4 years) very low income has generally been decreasing since 1996, though it rose from 2.4% in 2011 to 2.7% in 2012.
+The percentage of households with an income lower than the low-income threshold increased from 7.7% in 2011 to 9.4% in 2012, and are expected to increase to 10% by 2014.
+Single-parent families and ethnic-minority families are over-represented in this poverty-exposed income bracket.
+One in every nine children of all Dutch was at risk of poverty.
+Elderly people, until recently rarely exposed to poverty (with the exception of older single women) were aso hit by growing poverty due to a policy-triggered reduction in the purchasing power of pensions.
+All in all, the long economic crisis manifests itself in the increased povery numbers.
+In the Netherlands the risk of poverty and social exclusion is at only 15% (comparable to Sweden only).
+It should be noted that the poverty threshold in the Netherlands is far SGI 2015 | 14 Netherlands Report

+higher than in most other EU countries (Luxembourg excepted).
 Poverty policy in the Netherlands is largely an issue for municipal governments, with the national government in the role of facilitator (fewer conditions and more subsidies for youth policy, job mediation, and debt relief).

+Citation: